doctrine/doctrine-website/source/contribute/maintainer.rst

 -  **critical fixes** are changes to the codebase that correct invalid behavior that was erroneously introduced, and prevents installation or usage of the library by a very large portion of the community.
+-  **security fixes** are changes to the codebase that correct existing behavior in the codebase that may lead to substantial financial or personal damage to consumers of the packages due to malicious attack vectors.
 -  **deprecations** are changes to the codebase that do mark existing API as "to be removed in future"
 -  **backwards-compatibility breakages** (or **BC breaks** in short)